-Kevin Dombkowski, DrPH, is Research Associate Professor in the department of Pediatrics in the University of Michigan Medicine.
-Dr. Dombkowski, also holds a second appointment in the School of Public Health.
+Kevin Dombkowski, DrPH, is Research Associate Professor in the department of Pediatrics, Medical School, and holds a secondary appointment in the School of Public Health at the University of Michigan, Ann Arbor.

 Kevin’s primary research focus is conducting population-based interventions aimed at improving the health of children, especially those with chronic conditions.
 Much of his work has focused on evaluating the feasibility and accuracy of using administrative claims data to identify children with chronic conditions by linking these data with clinical and public health systems.
 Many of these projects have linked claims, immunization registries, newborn screening, birth records and death records to conduct population-based evaluations of health services.
 He has also applied these approaches to assess the statewide prevalence of chronic conditions such as asthma, sickle cell disease, and inflammatory bowel disease in Michigan as well as other states.